 22/02/2019 - These regulations amend the Telecommunications (Interception and Access) Regulations 2017 to update references to authorities to reflect the transfer of responsibilities from the Attorney-General’s Department to the Department of Home Affairs.

 Telecommunications (Interception and Access) Amendment (Form of Warrants) Regulations 2019

 21/02/2019 - This instrument amends the Telecommunications (Interception and Access) Regulations 2017 to prescribe the forms for control order warrants issued under the Telecommunications (Interception and Access) Act 1979.

 (Modernisation and Other Measures) Bill

-Amends the: Commonwealth Electoral Act 1918 to: make completion of a qualification checklist compulsory in relation to candidate nominations; enable candidates to lodge their nominations and certain other documents electronically; and allow a senior Australian Electoral Commission staff member rather than a senior Divisional Returning Officer to be on the Redistribution Committee for the Australian Capital Territory; and Commonwealth Electoral Act 1918 and Referendum (Machinery Provisions) Act 1984 to amend various aspects of voting and scrutiny processes.
-Progress Assent Act no: 2 Year: 2019 01 March 2019.
+Assent Act no: 2 Year: 2019 01 Mar 2019 - Amends the: Commonwealth Electoral Act 1918 to: make completion of a qualification checklist compulsory in relation to candidate nominations; enable candidates to lodge their nominations and certain other documents electronically; and allow a senior Australian Electoral Commission staff member rather than a senior Divisional Returning Officer to be on the Redistribution Committee for the Australian Capital Territory; and Commonwealth Electoral Act 1918 and Referendum (Machinery Provisions) Act 1984 to amend various aspects of voting and scrutiny processes.

 Parliamentary Service Amendment